byu-cs-236-classroom-templates/project-1/README.md

 ## Developer Setup

+The first step is to clone the repository created by GitHub Classroom when the assignment was accepted in a sensible directory.
+In the vscode terminal, `git clone <URL>` where `<URL>` is the one from GitHub Classroom after accepting the assignment.
+Or open a new vscode window, select _Clone Git Repository_, and paste the link they get when they hover over the "<> Code ▼" and copy the url

 There is no need to install any vscode extensions.
-These should all still be present and active from Project 0.
-You do need to create the virtual environment etc. Follow the same pattern as in Project 0:
+These should all still be present and active from the previous project.
+You do need to create the virtual environment, install the package, and install pre-commit.
+For a reminder to how that is done, see on [learningsuite.byu.edu](https://learningsuite.byu.edu) _Content_ &rarr; _Projects_ &rarr; _Projects Cheat Sheet_

   * Create a virtual environment
   * Install the package in edit mode: `pip install --editable ".[dev]"`
   * Install pre-commit: `pre-commit install`

 The above should result in a `project1` executable that is run from the command line in an integrated terminal.
-As before, be sure the integrated terminal is in the virtual environment (see project 0 `README.md`).
+As before, be sure the integrated terminal is in the virtual environment

 ## Files